 Glittery phone cases are leaking some type of substance that causes chemical burns.

-Rumors of burns sustained from leaking glitter iPhone cases circulated in 2016; in August 2017, one manufacturer recalled nearly 275,000 of the cases.
+Multiple reports of burns sustained from leaking glitter iPhone cases in 2016 prompted one manufacturer to recall nearly 275,000 of the cases in August 2017.

-The recall affected only one brand of cases.
+The recall affected only one brand of phone cases, not all manufacturers of glitter cases.

 Retter wrote in her post (now removed):